What We Offer

 The report also provides explanations and specific recommendations for an appropriate educational program and/or remediation of deficit areas, as well as further assessments that may need to take place, and resources for parents.

-The evaluation is scheduled in nine appointments (one 30-minute intake meeting, seven 50-minute testing sessions, and one 50-minute conference).
+The evaluation is scheduled in seven appointments (one 30-minute intake meeting, five 50-minute testing sessions, and one 50-minute conference).
 At the last appointment we discuss our findings and recommendations with the parents (children under age 18 do not attend the conference).
 At that time, we will describe your child’s performances, provide an outline description of the results, and explain our recommendations.
 The detailed report will be mailed out in four to six weeks after the conference.

 Frequently Asked Questions